venkat8268/clothorythm/README.md

 - Based on Redux user state, handled conditional redirects and UI behavior.
 - Using onAuthStateChanged to restrict users to access panel if not logged in

+**▶️ Added Youtube video as hero section background**

+- Create a hook for fetching videos from youtube api
+- Save it to local storage and then to react redux
+- Fetch from redux store and render the video as background in the hero section

 Todo

-- Create a hook for fetching videos from youtube api (done)
-- Save it to local storage and then to react redux (done)
-- Fetch from redux store and render the video as background in the hero section
+-- Design the hero section frontend
+-- Add env to firebase and deploy